Liopun/seka/README.md

 ```
 ## What is missing?

 Some dependecies could have been added using phonegap.
-The javascript code need to include more jQuery functionalities to make the app faster and the source code more readable.
+Our javascript functions could include more jQuery functionalities to make the app faster and the source code more readable.

 What else is missing, what other problems does it have?
 I would love to hear from you.
 Feel free to open any issues or reach me directly at hcaptone@gmail.com